 Supplying your supporting documents

 You can attach supporting documents to your online application, either when you apply or by logging back into the form using your email address and password.
 You can log into your application at any time and add additional documents, even after it has been submitted.

 If you have any problems attaching documents to your online application, please contact us:

-If your application is successful, you will need to show us the original paper copies of your qualifications documents when you come to register at the University.
+If your application is successful, you'll need to show us the original paper copies of your qualifications documents when you come to register at the University.

 What if my documents aren't ready?

-If you have not yet finished a course, or have simply not scanned your documents, you can tell us via your online application that you want to provide your documents later.
+If you haven't yet finished a course, or have simply not scanned your documents, you can tell us via your online application that you want to provide your documents later.

-You can also tell us that you do not intend to send a supporting document for a specific category, although it is unlikely a decision can be made on your application without all of the supporting documentation.
+You can also tell us that you don't intend to send a supporting document for a specific category, although it's unlikely a decision can be made on your application without all of the supporting documentation.

 Uploading documents at a later date

-You can upload documents after you have submitted your application simply by logging back in to your online application.
+You can upload documents after you've submitted your application simply by logging back in to your online application.